mauro-balades/generator-licenser/README.md

-# glicense
+# licenser
-glicense - create licenses for your projects with high-level UI
+licenser - create licenses for your projects with high-level UI